-One of the most important aspects of ocean rowing is meal planning.
-A male ocean rower will burn up to 6,500 calories after 10 hours rowing per day.
-An average of 80kg of food will be packed onto the boat per person, with an additional 20% contingency.
-As water contains 0 calories and represents considerable weight, the team will be eating food that contains as little water as possible, such as dried beans & lentils.
-As well as being packed full of nutrition, these meals need to be easy to digest, after all, these may be the only thing we look forward to in our day after so many weeks on the big blue.
+The Food: One of the most important aspects of ocean rowing is meal planning.
+An ocean rower can burn up to 6,500 calories after 12 hours of rowing, per day.
+An average of 60kg of dehydrated dry food will be packed onto the boat per person, with an additional 10% wet food as a contingency.
+The team will hydrate their dry food using fresh water converted from one of two Desalinators on the boat.
+As well as being packed full of nutrition, these meals need to be easy to digest, after all, these may be the only thing to look forward to in a day after so many weeks on the big blue.

-Fortunately the races are timed to begin shortly after the Atlantic Hurricane Season finishes, but this doesn't mean we get of lightly; Tropical storms will be racing across the Atlantic, creating changes in air pressure and drastically changing the ocean currents, this combined generates up to 40 foot waves, with gale force winds, and nothing more than a sea anchor to prevent the team from rolling down the boundless whitecaps.
-Atlantic storms can last anywhere from an hour to days, seriously affecting the progress made, with the potential to run of course by over 100 miles.
-As well as storms to contend with there is also the sun; with a beautifully clear day and lack of cloud cover, comes blistering hot rays and the beginnings of salt sores, dehydration and what may seem unbearable heat!
+The Weather: The races are timed to begin shortly after the Atlantic Hurricane Season finishes, but this doesn't mean the guys get off lightly; Tropical storms will be racing across the Atlantic, creating changes in air pressure and drastically changing the ocean currents, generating up to 40 foot waves, with gale force winds, and nothing more than a para-anchor to prevent the team from rolling down the boundless whitecaps.
+Atlantic storms can last anywhere from an hour to days, seriously effecting the progress made, with the potential to run off course by over 100 miles.
+As well as having the storms to contend with, there is also the sun; with a beautifully clear day and lack of cloud cover, comes blistering hot rays and the beginnings of salt sores, dehydration and what may seem unbearable heat!

-At 8 meters in length with 2 compartments for sleeping and storage; the ocean rowing boat is a hostile environment for 4 grown men.
-The bedroom is of 2m x 1m and can uncomfortably fit 2 rowers during their 2 hour sleep cycle.
-The deck, home of 3 rowing stations, harbours the remaining 2 team members during their row cycle, measuring 3 x 1.5 meters in width.
-With limited space, we need to ensure we use the space as effectively as possible.
-The boat will be bursting with as much equipment as necessary, taking the average 350kg boat to over 800kgs; which means we will need to learn how to handle the boat in all situations.
+The Boat: At 9 meters in length with 2 compartments for sleeping and storage; the ocean rowing boat is a hostile environment for 4 ordinary men.
+The bedroom is 2x1m and can uncomfortably fit 2 rowers during their 2 hour sleep cycle.
+The deck, home to 2 rowing stations, harbours the remaining 2 team members during their row cycle.
+With limited space, the team must use the space as effectively as possible.
+The boat will be bursting with as much equipment as necessary, taking the average 350kg boat to over 1000kgs; which means the team will need to learn how to handle the boat in all situations.